Allan Domb

 Michael Allan Domb (born 1955) is an American real estate developer and Democratic politician, who served as an at-large member of the Philadelphia City Council from 2016 to 2022.
 Born and raised in northern New Jersey, he moved to Philadelphia after graduating from college.
 After a successful career in Philadelphia real estate, he entered politics for the first time in 2015, being elected to the Philadelphia City Council.
-On November 15, he announced his candidacy for the 2023 Philadelphia Mayoral Election.
+He stood unsuccessfully as a candidate in the 2023 Philadelphia Mayoral Election.

 Early life and education

 Domb was born in 1955 in Jersey City, New Jersey, the second son of Edward Domb and Betty Schlesinger Domb.
 Domb's father and grandfather worked in the embroidery business.
 The family relocated to nearby Fort Lee, New Jersey, soon after Domb's birth.
-Domb and his older brother, Peter, embarked on a series of odd jobs from a young age, shining shoes, shoveling snow, and mowing lawns.
+Domb and his older brother, Peter, had a series of odd jobs from a young age, shining shoes, shoveling snow, and mowing lawns.
 He graduated from Fort Lee High School in 1973 and started college at American University in Washington, D.C.
 Domb took evening classes there and worked full-time selling security systems for Phelps Time Lock Service in Hyattsville, Maryland.
 He graduated in 1977 with a marketing degree and continued to work for Phelps, being transferred to Philadelphia to manage the company's office in that city.

 Business career

 To earn extra money while managing the Phelps office, Domb earned a real estate license at Temple University.
 As the real estate business became more profitable, he quit the security business job and sold real estate full time, opening his own office in 1983.
-Domb specialized in real estate near Philadelphia's Rittenhouse Square and soon became well known among property buyers and sellers in that neighborhood.
+Domb specialized in real estate near Philadelphia's Rittenhouse Square and soon became well-known among property buyers and sellers in that neighborhood.
 He was elected president of the Greater Philadelphia Association of Realtors (GPAR) in 1990, the youngest president that organization had ever elected.
 After success in real estate sales, Domb expanded into real estate development in 1999, and worked with restaurateur Stephen Starr to develop restaurants in Philadelphia.